mehrlander/Wring/Terms.md

 At the same time, we’re not looking for latent structure hidden beneath the surface.
 This isn’t topic modeling or dimensionality reduction.
 The patterns we seek are *right there*—repeated literals, visible variation.
 The challenge is terminology, not detection.

-Clear terms matter because a template is an abstraction.
-It doesn’t occur the way a word does.
-A word is in the text.
-A template is something we recognize *across* instances—the prototype that instances exemplify.
+A template is an abstraction.
+It is something we recognize *across* instances—the prototype that instances exemplify.
 When you abstract, you get a type and its tokens, a universal and its particulars, a form and its manifestations.
 Russell, Wittgenstein, Plato if you like.
 The template is the form; instances are where it shows up.

 So the verbs split naturally: